Young Hunting: Nick Cave and the Bad Seeds version

 "Henry Lee", a variant of "Young Hunting", is a song by the Australian post-punk band Nick Cave and the Bad Seeds.
 It is the third track and second single from the band's ninth studio album, Murder Ballads (1996), and was released on 26 February 1996 on Mute Records.
-The song, which features a duet between frontman Nick Cave and the English alternative rock musician PJ Harvey, is alternately–arranged in comparison to other more traditional versions of "Henry Lee."
+The song, which features a duet between frontman Nick Cave and the English alternative rock musician PJ Harvey, is alternately–arranged in comparison to other more traditional versions of "Henry Lee".
 Lyrically, the song borrows heavily from Dick Justice's version of the song.

 Recording

-The majority of the studio version of "Henry Lee" was recorded by The Bad Seeds at Sing Sing Studios and Metropolis Studios in Melbourne with Cave's vocal track.
+The majority of the studio version of "Henry Lee" was recorded by the Bad Seeds at Sing Sing Studios and Metropolis Studios in Melbourne with Cave's vocal track.
 Harvey's vocal track was recorded at Wessex and Worldwide Studios in London.
-A demo version of the song which was sent to Harvey featured Bad Seed member Blixa Bargeld performing guide vocals.
-The single's two b-sides are other American murder ballads, following the album's theme and do not feature Harvey.
+A demo version of the song which was sent to Harvey featured the Bad Seeds member Blixa Bargeld performing guide vocals.
+The single's two B-sides are other American murder ballads, following the album's theme and do not feature Harvey.
 However, "Knoxville Girl" features James Johnston on acoustic guitar.